alancelestino/mle-bench/scripts/add_new_competition/LLM_ADD_COMPETITION_GUIDE.md

 - Grader wrong metric: update `grade.py` to accuracy for classification or RMSE for regression, then re-run Step 5.
 - Sample submission invalid: ensure columns match the required `id` and target (`label` for classification or the numeric target column for regression).
 - Paths wrong in `prepare.py`: fix the `custom_data_path` and re-run Step 4 with `--force`.
+- Inside-container paths: data appears under `/home/data` (public) and private answers under `/private/data/<competition-id>/prepared/private/`.
+Do not hardcode other in-container paths in descriptions.
 - Data not found: confirm `custom_data/<dataset_group>/<source_dir>/train.csv` and `test.csv` exist; confirm golden labels file is at `custom_data/<dataset_group>/test_golden_answer.csv`.

 ### Step 8: Minimal checklist (LLM must confirm)